 Homicide mortality increased in 14 states among males in 2000-07 (Figure 2), leading to declines in life expectancy at birth over the period, with especially large contributions in Alagoas state (1.5 years).
 In 2007-15 there was a clear worsening in life expectancy in 18 of Brazil’s states related to increases in homicide mortality, with three of these states losing one or more years of life expectancy at birth, and 11 losing over six months of life on average.
-Overall, changes in mortality due to homicide were responsible for the largest declines in life expectancy between 2000 and 2015.
-Over the 15-year period, the decline was most marked in least developed Northeast and North regions of Brazil (Appendix Figure S4), including the states of Sergipe, Rio Grande do Norte, Ceará and Pará.
+Overall, changes in mortality due to homicide were responsible for the largest declines in life expectancy between 2000 and 2015, compared to other causes.
+Over the 15-year period, the decline was most marked in the least developed Northeast and Northern regions of Brazil (Appendix Figure S4), including the states of Sergipe, Rio Grande do Norte, Ceará and Pará.
 The impact of homicides on life expectancy appeared to be restricted to males.
 As a sensitivity check in Appendix Figure S5 we show results for the periods 2000-05, 2005-10, 2010-2015.
+By breaking the study period into three-time segments it becomes clear that violence dynamics are changing continuously, and that they vary between states and regions.
+The largest losses in life expectancy where suffered in the last ten years.

-Figure 2 [about here] Changes in life expectancy at birth in Brazil related to homicide mortality (in years), by state and period, from 2000 to 2007 and from 2007 to 2015
+Figure 2 [about here].
+Contribution of homicides to changes in life expectancy at birth in Brazil (in years), by state and period, from 2000 to 2007 (pink dots) and from 2007 to 2015 (blue triangles).
+The dashed line at zero represents the situation of no contribution to changes in life expectancy over time, whereas dots and triangles to the right (left) of this line correspond to increases (decreases) in life expectancy due to changes in homicides.

 Among females and males, 16 states and 15 states, respectively, experienced increases in mortality from IHD in the period 2000-07, leading to declines in life expectancy.
-Overall, increases in mortality from IHD in the period 2000-07, leading to declines in life expectancy, was observed in 16 states among women and 15 states among men.

 On the other hand, in 2007-15 life expectancy due to IHD increased in most states driven by improvements in cause-specific mortality from IHD (21 and 19 states, respectively, among females and males).

-Figure 3 [about here] Changes in life expectancy at birth in Brazil related to mortality resulting from ischemic heart diseases (in years), by state and period, from 2000 to 2007 and from 2007 to 2015
+Figure 3 [about here] Contribution of ischemic heart diseases to changes in life expectancy at birth in Brazil (in years), by state and period, from 2000 to 2007 (pink dots) and from 2007 to 2015 (blue triangles).
+The dashed line at zero represents the situation of no contribution to changes in life expectancy over time, whereas dots and triangles to the right (left) of this line correspond to increases (decreases) in life expectancy due to changes in IHD.

 Across most states, we found increases in life expectancy due to causes amenable to medical services below age 75 in both periods.
 In two states (Acre and Maranhão) we found declines in female life expectancy, whilst negligible effects on male life expectancy was found in Maranhão state in the period 2000-07 (Figure 4).
-Notably, between 2000 and 2007, 13 states experienced an increase in female life expectancy of more than one year due to medically amenable mortality, whereas this was the case in 12 states among men.
-Between 2007 and 2015, improvements due to medically amenable causes persisted, albeit at a slower pace, whereby 18 and 23 states experienced an increased life expectancy by more than six months among females and males, respectively, driven by declines in mortality from causes amenable medical service.
+Notably, between 2000 and 2007, 13 states experienced increases in female life expectancy of more than one year due to medically amenable mortality, whereas this was the case in 12 states among men.
+Between 2007 and 2015, mortality improvements due to medically amenable causes persisted, albeit at a slower pace, whereby 18 and 23 states experienced an increased life expectancy by more than six months among females and males, respectively, driven by declines in mortality from causes amenable to medical services.
 Similarly, changes in mortality due to the remaining causes also contributed to increasing life expectancy in most states during the first 15 years of the 21st century (see Appendix Figures S2-S3).